AFLplusplus/AFLplusplus/qemu_mode/libcompcov/README.md

 logs all the comparisons.

 The library make use of https://github.com/ouadev/proc_maps_parser and so it is Linux specific.
-However this is not a strict dependency, other UNIX operating systems can be supported by replacing the code related to the /proc/self/maps parsing.
+However, this is not a strict dependency, other UNIX operating systems can be supported by replacing the code related to the /proc/self/maps parsing.